-- 1. Ensure that Delightful Citrus's policies include a statement prohibiting child labor [See Appendix 5A for an example].
-The policy should be distributed widely to all employees and posted in prominent areas of the workplace. - 2.
-Ensure that all contractors/suppliers receive a copy of Delightful Citrus's Supplier Code of Conduct related to child labor, and emphasize that they are expected to comply with the code.
-Delightful Citrus should require that
+- 1. Ensure that Café Delicioso has a policy prohibiting child labor.
+[See Appendix 5A for an example].
+The Policy should be distributed widely to all employees and posted in prominent areas of the estate. - Ensure that all suppliers receive a copy of Café Delcioso's Supplier Code of Conduct related to child labor and emphasize that they are expected to comply with the Code.
+Café Delicioso should require that suppliers sign the code; translate it into languages that can be understood by their employees;

-- contractors/suppliers: sign the code; translate it into languages that can be understood by their employees; distribute the code to all employees; post the code prominently in the workplace; and ensure that employees who cannot read are made aware of the terms of the code. - 3.
-Delightful Citrus should assign someone to specifically monitor compliance with the code among its own staff and its contractors/suppliers.
+- distribute the Code to all employees; post the Code prominently in the workplace; and ensure that employees who cannot read are made aware of the terms of the Code. - Café Delicioso should assign someone to specifically monitor compliance with the Code among its own staff and its suppliers.
 This person should have a good understanding of international and national standards related to child labor. - 4.
-Delightful Citrus should create a mechanism for employees to confidentially express their concerns if they witness the terms of the code being violated or any other problems in the workplace.
+Café Delicioso should create a mechanism for employees to confidentially express their concerns if the terms of the Code are violated or there are other problems in the workplace.
 Employees should be reassured that they will not be retaliated against for lodging complaints.
-Delightful Citrus should require that contractors/suppliers have similar mechanisms in place. - 5.
-Delightful Citrus should obtain written agreement from all contractors/ suppliers that they are willing to submit to periodic inspections to ensure that labor laws are being upheld. - 6.
-Delightful Citrus should periodically visit its contractors/suppliers' worksites or hire an independent auditor to do so, to ensure the code of conduct and labor laws are being followed.
+Café Delicioso should require that suppliers have similar mechanisms in place. - 5.
+Café Delicioso should obtain written agreement from all suppliers that they are willing to submit to periodic inspections to ensure that labor laws are being upheld. - 6.
+Café Delicioso should periodically visit its suppliers' worksites or hire an independent auditor to do so, so as to ensure the Code of Conduct and labor laws are being followed.
 This is particularly important for those sites where there is a risk of child labor. - 7.
-Delightful Citrus should require that contractors/suppliers notify the company if they are subcontracting work to others.
+Café Delicioso should require that suppliers notify it if they are subcontracting work to others.
 If so, subcontractors should be required to abide by the same terms as the contractor/supplier with respect to labor standards.
-Delightful Citrus should maintain lists of names of all contractors and subcontractors throughout the supply chain, including contact information and nature of goods and services supplied. - 8.
-If Delightful Citrus finds that the contractor/supplier is not abiding by the code of conduct or other labor laws, a corrective action plan should be put in place.
-If the contractor/supplier continues to violate the code or labor laws, the contract should be terminated.
+Café Deliciosos should maintain lists of names of all contractors and subcontractors throughout the supply chain, including contact information, and nature of goods and services supplied. - 8.
+If Café Delicioso finds that the supplier is not abiding by the Code of Conduct and other labor laws, a corrective action plan should be put in place.
+If the contractor/supplier continues to violate the Code and labor laws, the contract should be terminated.